whiteribbonalliance/WRA-Chatbot-Open-Source-Kit/README.md

 ### Alternatives for WhatsApp Channels

-Explore these platforms as alternatives or additional options for integrating WhatsApp and other messaging channels into your chatbot.
+Explore these platforms as alternatives or additional options for integrating Whatsapp and other messaging channels into your chatbot.

 *   **Twilio**: A cloud communications platform offering a variety of messaging services.
-*   **360Dialog**: Specializes in WhatsApp Business API solutions.
+*   **360Dialog**: Specializes in Whatsapp Business API solutions.
+Great[ Whatsapp API documentation](https://docs.360dialog.com/docs/360dialog/why-you-should-use-360dialog-as-business-solution-provider-bsp).
 *   **Telegram**: A cloud-based mobile and desktop messaging app with a focus on security and speed.
 *   **FB Messenger**: Facebook's instant messaging platform.
 *   **Web (RocketChat)**: An open-source team communication platform that can be used for web messaging.